MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/clear-browsing-data.md

 ---
 # Clear browsing data from the user data folder

-To clear browsing data from the user data folder for a WebView2 app to free up space, call the methods of the Clear Browsing Data API.
+To clear browsing data from the user data folder for a WebView2 app and free up space, call the methods of the Clear Browsing Data API.

-The Clear Browsing Data API allows you to programmatically erase data in the user data folder that's associated with a WebView2 user profile.
+The Clear Browsing Data API allows you to programmatically erase data in the [user data folder](user-data-folder.md) that's associated with a WebView2 user profile.
 For example, use this API to clear user data and history when a user signs out.

 You can:
 *  Clear all browsing data.